Corvusoft/restbed/STANDARDS.md

-**most importantly:** know when to be inconsistent -- sometimes the style guide just doesn't apply.
+**most importantly:** "know when to be inconsistent -- sometimes the style guide just doesn't apply.
 When in doubt, use your best judgment.
 Look at other examples and decide what looks best.
-And don't hesitate to ask! -- Guido van Rossum, Barry Warsaw, Nick Coghlan.
+And don't hesitate to ask!" -- Guido van Rossum, Barry Warsaw, Nick Coghlan.

 **Brackets**